Do you need help with goal setting in your personal or professional life?

 While these are all nice goals to have, your goal needs to be something other than a clichéd cookie-cutter statement.
 It has to stand out proudly from the general goal crowd.

-There’s no room for broad strokes here, you need sharp and clear lines to define your goal.
-The more specific you can be the better (just think about our soccer example from above)
+There’s no room for broad strokes here.
+You need sharp and clear lines to define your goal.
+The more specific you can be the better (just think about our above soccer example)

 When it comes to setting a specific goal, you have to be brutally honest with yourself about what it is you want to achieve.
 You have to drill down deep in your heart of hearts and specifically identify what it is you want to accomplish.

-Let’s take a moment to look at some general goals and convert them into more specific goals.
+Let’s look at some general goals and convert them into specific goals.
 You’ll see how easy this is in just a moment:

 Here are some tips to help you set a goal that’s super-specific:

 Chances are something in your life is causing you pain, anguish, annoyance, or frustration.
 Perhaps you’re just looking to challenge or better yourself as a person.
-Take a moment to think about what you would love to have transformed in your life.
+Take a moment to think about what you would love to transform.
 Specifically speaking, what would you change?
 What would be different?
 What would be fresh, new, and exciting for you?

 When it comes to setting goals, you need to have a way to quantify, or measure, your accomplishments.
-This seems like a no brainer, but you need to be able to measure, track, and record your results in a way that makes it clear to both yourself and to others.
+This seems like a no brainer.
+But you need to be able to measure, track, and record your results in a way that is clear both for yourself and others.

-The easiest way to make sure you have a goal that is measurable is to incorporate some sort of fixed number or amount to it.
-What’s more, you need to specify the type of measurement you’re going to use in your goal.
+The easiest way to measure a goal is to incorporate some sort of fixed number or amount.
+What’s more, you need to specify the type of measurement you’re going to use.
 Types of measurements can include things like: centimeters, inches, pounds, dollars, kilograms, steps, items, units, pages, people…and so on.

 Let’s take a look at some general goals and convert them into more measurable goals: